nicksakwa/playwright-data-scraping-testing-with-Javascript-and-nodejs/README.md

 ## Requirements
 *  Nodejs
     ```bash
-    npm install
+    npm install playwright
     ```
 To execute the app in this repository

 1. Navigate to the directory containing the  files in your terminal.
 2. Run the desired script in the terminal:
     ```bash
-    npm start
+    node scraper.js
     ```
+3. Run the desired test script in the terminal:
+    ```bash
+    npx playwright test
+    ```
-Runs the app in the development mode.
+4. Runs the app in the development mode.
+    ```bash
+    npx playwright test --headed
+    ```